-Debt Issuance - Simultaneously, in April 2008, the Authority issued subordinated lien public utility revenue bonds (Series 2008A) with a face value of \$290.4 million due in 2034.
-The interest rate on these securities is fixed and will have an effective average rate of 4.7% over the life of the bonds.
-There was \$11.7 million of original issue premium and approximately \$5.9 million for cost of issuance, bond insurance and underwriter's discount costs associated with this issuance.
-The scheduled payments of principal and interest on the Series 2008A bonds are guaranteed by a municipal bond insurance policy issued by the Assured Guaranty Program.
-WASA also issued \$44.0 million in taxable commercial paper during fiscal year 2008.
+Debt Issuance - In February 2009, the Authority issued senior lien public utility revenue bonds (Series 2009A) with a face value of \$300.0 million which are due in 2039.
+The interest rate on these securities is fixed and will have an effective average rate of 5.5% over the life of the bonds.
+There was \$1.4 million of original issue premium and approximately \$2.4 million for cost of issuance, bond insurance and underwriter's discount costs associated with this issuance.